You’ll Wish You Knew This Sooner! 7 Smart DIY Ideas At Home

 • Clamps or a simple stand

-1. Position the shield between the grinder and the rest of the bench area.
+1. Set the shield between the grinder and the rest of the bench area.

-2. Clamp it to the bench or use a small stand so it stays steady.
+2. Clamp it to the bench or place it on a stable stand.

 Tips

-• Wear eye protection and keep a fire extinguisher nearby when grinding.
+• Wear eye protection, hearing protection, gloves, and a face shield when grinding.

 Homemade grinding shield protecting the bench and nearby parts